 - If you want to give people different playback quality options, you’ll need to encode multiple versions of each video and upload all of them.
 That takes a lot of time.
-Time is money.
-Time is limited.
-Time is your friend.
-So if you’re short on time and you plan on putting more than one or two videos on your site, Self-hosting video content might not be a good idea for you.

-Closing Thoughts about Self-Hosting Video Content:
+Conclusions about Self-Hosting Video Content

 In my humble opinion, self-hosting video content is rarely the right answer.
-Unless you are an advanced coder and you want more customization than any of the other video hosting sites out there offer, it really makes more sense to go with a video hosting service like Wistia, Youtube, or Vimeo.
+Unless you are an advanced coder and you want more customization than any of the other video hosting sites out there offer, it really makes more sense to go with a video hosting service like Wistia, YouTube, or Vimeo.
 The detailed analytics, exposure, paid marketing options, behind-the-curtain optimization, and simplicity of use that can be provided in varying degrees by these video hosting services make them an easy choice over self hosting.

 If you have any questions or you would like more information about having a promotional or explainer video made for your organization, please reach out!
 That’s what we do!